Last Updated on December 2, 2023 by Jade

 Can You Use Super Glue On Dentures?

 There are quite a few people asking whether you can use super glue to fix your broken denture.
 I have not tried this myself; however, I was still interested in finding out whether you could fix dentures with super glue.
 So I have done quite a lot of research on the topic.

 There are many people who say that they have had a good experience with using super glue to fix their dentures.
 On the flip side, there seem to be about as many people that are against it.

 Here, I will outline some of my findings & concerns that people have… then you can make your own decision:

 It Is Toxic?

-Many people are concerned that super glue is toxic, which is fair enough.
-Anyone that has been near super glue knows how strong the smell of toxic fumes can be.
-It is understandable that people do not want this to go into their mouth.
+Many people are concerned that superglue is toxic, which is fair enough.
+Anyone who has been near superglue knows how strong the smell of toxic fumes can be.
+It is understandable that people do not want this to go into their mouths.